-- Announce to family and friends that you are reading a particular Greek or Latin work.
+- Announce to friends and family what you are reading

-- Write out your translations so that you have physical proof of your daily progress.
+- Write out translations or notes so that you have physical proof of your daily progress.

 - When you meet intermediate goals, give yourself a reward.

-- When you finish a work, reward yourself, brag about your accomplishment, and create a trophy to commemorate your success.
+- When you finish a work, give yourself a reward, boast, and create a trophy to commemorate your success.

 To develop a habit, you need not only routine but also positive reinforcement.
-In a school environment, this reinforcement comes readily in the form of feedback from teachers, regular quizzes and exams, and eventually your degree.
+In a school environment, this reinforcement comes readily in the form of feedback from teachers, quizzes, exams, and eventually your degree.
 Outside of school, however, you have to be proactive and create your own opportunities for positive reinforcement.

-First, announce to everyone that you are in fact reading a particular Greek or Latin work.
-You can do this verbally, but it is also good to note your goal online: for example, on Facebook.
+First, announce to everyone that you are reading a particular Greek or Latin work.
+You can do this verbally, but it is also good to note your goal online: for example, in your bio on social media.
 If the people you encounter daily are aware of what you are doing, they will more likely ask about your progress and give you that extra encouragement that you need.

-Second, write out your translation.
-As you meet your daily reading goal, you need something physical to show how much progress you have made.
-Fitness bands and apps are popular among athletes for the same reason.
-These bands monitor an athlete’s daily progress and provide a physical reminder of just how many steps, repetitions, miles, etc. one has completed.
+Second, write out your translation or take notes as you read .
+In a classroom environment, a few notes may be enough, but, if you work independently, you need something physical to show your daily progress.
+Fitness bands and apps on phones are popular for the same reason.
+These bands monitor an athlete’s daily progress and provide a physical reminder of just how many steps, miles, or repetitions one has completed.
 We need similar reminders as we read Latin and Greek.
-That internal ‘wow’ that you express to yourself as you look over your written translation may be all the reinforcement that you need to sustain your habit.
+That internal ‘wow’ that you express to yourself as you look over your written translation or notes may be all the reinforcement that you need to sustain your habit.

 Third, set intermediate goals every week or every two weeks and reward yourself when you meet those goals.
 If, for example, you are reading at a rate of 10 lines per day (again, keep the minimum at 5-per-day), reward yourself after every 100 lines.
-Splurge on coffee.
-Treat yourself to a movie.
+Splurge on coffee or tea.
+Treat yourself to a particular grocery item.
 In short, give yourself something to look forward to as you strive to meet each intermediate goal.
 Again, the aim is positive reinforcement.